NinjaGo31/samsbrain/README.md

 Once the estimated coordinates are given, travel to those coordinates and throw another eye.
 If you are in creative mode, use the command /locate #minecraft:stronghold to see how close you are to the nearest stronghold.\
 ![image](https://user-images.githubusercontent.com/56609280/172198715-144b11af-dd8a-4117-8005-5d51fa3849b2.png)
 ![image](https://user-images.githubusercontent.com/56609280/172198752-d4a2711b-5c26-450c-b957-b6d2518525d5.png)

+## Credits and Warning
+The equations above were created by samkomododragon on Discord.
+I was given permission to code these equations in C++ and run them in a Linux terminal.
+Please remember that the coordinates calculated are not 100% exact, but majority of tests have shown the distance between the estimated position and the exact position of the stronghold is very low.